 • Social Security disability benefits, which are often available to children with special needs, can provide ongoing monetary support.
 Benefits can help ease financial worries and provide the targeted care your child needs.

 • Parents are different when it comes to how they teach their children about acceptance of people with disabilities.
-Some scold their kids when they ask what’s wrong when someone with a disability passes by, and other parents let their kids approach disabled people at will.
 This article offers ways to help your child think differently about people with disabilities.

 • For too long, people with disabilities had been told that having families of their own was not an option.
 The truth is that there have always been parents with disabilities, and as our society evolves, more will have access to that opportunity.

 • Thousands of children with special needs and disabilities wait for families to offer them a permanent home.
-In the United States, thousands of children with special needs are waiting for permanent homes.
+Thousands of children with special needs are waiting for permanent homes.
 Adoption can provide children with special needs the healing atmosphere and loving bonds that can change their lives.

 • Making music enriches a special needs child's life in wonderful ways.
 Studies on the developing brain show dramatic lifelong improvements in language, math, spatial skills, coordination, memory and motor skills by learning to make music.
 Music therapy can be an effective tool for persons with disabilties.

 • Arts and crafts are important to the development of all children, but particularly valuable to children with disabilities.
 When creating art, the child is building a wide variety of expressive skills – both motor and cognitive.

 •Developing motor skills is important for children.
 Teaching your child these motor skills through crafts or games allows your child to learn while also having fun.
 Learning these skills will help prepare them for when they go off to school.